 Accessing HTML mode

-To edit your Notification template in HTML mode, open the Notification templates editor and click the HTML button (Figure 1).
+To edit your Notification template in HTML mode, open the Notification templates editor and click the HTML button in the template editor toolbar (Figure 1).

 Best practices for creating HTML templates

-Whether you are making a few changes to a Default template or coding your own template from scratch, it is good to know the best practices for creating HTML emails.
-Following these HTML best practices will ensure that the formatting of your emails is consistent in different email clients, help keep your emails out of SPAM folders and make your emails more likely to be opened and read.
+Whether you're making a few changes to a Default template or coding your own template from scratch, it's good to know the best practices for creating HTML emails.
+Following these HTML best practices will ensure that the formatting of your emails is consistent in different email clients, help keep your emails out of Spam folders, and make your emails more likely to be opened and read.

 Maintain uniform format in different email clients